kyledacones/kyledacones/README.md

 A little about me:

 - 🔭 I’m currently working on GitHawk & A YouTube Recommender App w/YouTube API
-- 🌱 I’m currently learning Powershell & Pandas/Numpy
+- 🌱 I’m currently learning Powershell & Data Analysis (Pandas/Numpy)
-- 👯 I’m looking to collaborate on Project Management, Documentation, &
+- 👯 I’m looking to collaborate on Documentation, Code Reviews, & Python Utilities
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Advanced Python & Solving Problems Using Code
-- 💬 Ask me about ...
+- 💬 Ask me about data modeling or living in Seattle during a tech boom
-- 📫 How to reach me: ...
+- 📫 How to reach me: DM me @kyledacones
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: ...